Global U.S. Visa Appointment Wait Times – April 25, 2025 Update

 🌐 General Insights & Tips

 1. Don’t rely solely on posted wait times.
-New slots can open up suddenly.
+New slots can open up suddenly, and checking the scheduling system regularly can secure an earlier appointment.

 3. Faster visa processing is available in less congested regions.
-For instance, Bangkok, Singapore, and many European cities offer B1/B2 appointments within weeks.
+For instance, Singapore, Manila, Frankfurt, and most European cities offer B1/B2 appointments within days to weeks.

-4. Canadian posts like Calgary and Quebec face extreme delays, likely due to volume from Indian and international students/workers.
+4. Canadian posts continue to face extreme delays, particularly Toronto (16 months) and Ottawa (11.5 months), driven by high volume from Indian and international applicants.

 🔧 How Are Wait Times Calculated?